 Ridesharing companies maintain that their drivers are contracted workers, not employees.
 The companies only match riders and drivers to share a trip.

 For a free legal consultation with a Uber and Lyft Rideshare Accident lawyer serving New Orleans, call 800-537-8185

 Recoverable Damages After a New Orleans Rideshare Accident

 Every case is different, so there is no way we can estimate the actual damages you may be entitled to receive without first evaluating the details related to your lawsuit.
-That said, we have worked on many cases like these, and some common types of damages include:
+That said, our New Orleans car accident lawyer has worked on many cases like these, and some common types of damages include:

 - Medical expenses

 - Pain and suffering